DohLandrine/DohLandrine/README.md

 - Developing modern, responsive mobile apps using **Flutter**
 - Exploring and implementing solutions in **embedded systems**
-- Continuously improving my skills in **software and hardware integration**, togethe with web Development
+- Continuously improving my skills in **software and hardware integration**, together with web Development

 ## Get in Touch